 The Daimyo lords belonged to the Samurai class, the highest caste, until the abolition of the caste.
-They reported directly to the shogun and their status was counted in the so-called ‘koku’, which was a measure of how much rice their country could produce.
-After the famous battle at Sekigahara that took place in1600, the daimyo was divided into two groups: tozama and fudai depending on which side they were in this battle.
+They reported directly to the shogun, and their status was counted in the so-called 'koku,' a measure of how much rice their country could produce.
+After the famous battle at Sekigahara in 1600, the daimyo was divided into two groups: tozama and fudai, depending on which side they were on this battle.

-These men had at their disposal large tough armies and were often in conflict with each other.
+These men had at their disposal large, formidable armies and were often in conflict with each other.

-At the head of their military forces were some of the bravest and terrifying warriors - the ‘samurai’ (means 'ones who serve'), highly respected for their extraordinary skills and brave nature of warriors.
+At the head of their military forces were some of the bravest and most terrifying warriors - the 'samurai' (which means' ones who serve'), highly respected for their extraordinary skills and courageous nature of warriors.